ks6088ts-labs/azure-ai-services-solutions/README.md

 # azure-ai-services-solutions

-This is a template repository for Python
+This repository contains a collection of solutions that leverage Azure AI services.

 ## Prerequisites